aiming-taxonomy/glossary/readme.md

 ## Underflick

 While performing a movement to acquire a target and the crosshair lands in front of the targets location or desired placement.

+## Visual Reaction Time (VRT)

+The latency between your eyes interpreting the physical world and translating it into electrical signals your brain can use, then engaging the motor activity and muscles to perform an action in response.